shubbush/doom-github-light-theme/README.md

-# About
+## About

-GitHub light theme for Doom Emacs.
+Light theme with balanced contrast for Doom Emacs based on GitHub colors.
 WIP

-# Installation
+## Installation

 Copy `doom-github-light-theme.el` to the `~/.doom.d./themes`

-# Screenshots
+## Screenshots

 ![screenshot](./screenshots/screenshot.png)